 Data availability

-Data is captured based on the UTC time zone.
+Data capture is based on the UTC time zone.
 It takes approximately eight hours for the last-day data to show up for the following day, which is around 8:00 UTC.
-Different time zones may affect when certain reports are updated with new data.
+Different time zones may affect the updates of certain reports with new data.

-We recommend that you generate same-day reports in your time zone's afternoon and include the previous day along with the same day if you find that your reports don't have all of the previous day's data.
+We recommend that you generate same-day reports in the afternoon of your time zone.
+You can include the previous day data along with the same day data in your reports.

 Meetings Embedded Apps

-Provides details about the different types of Webex embedded apps that a participant uses in a meeting
+This report provides detail about the different types of Webex embedded apps that a participant uses in a meeting.

 Column Name